Beginning an Application

 Meeting with the Principal

-If you submit an Application to the Ursuline Secondary School and your daughter is accepted, you will receive a letter in early January of your daughter’s year of entry inviting you to a meeting with Mr McBeth.
+If you submit an Application to the Ursuline College Blackrock and your daughter is accepted, you will receive a letter in early January of your daughter’s year of entry inviting you to a meeting with Mr McBeth.
 You will usually attend this meeting with your daughter and it is another opportunity for you to ask any questions you may have.
 Mr McBeth will finalise the application process at this time.

 Click here for a checklist of the information you should bring to this meeting.